Management of natural resources

-Dutch environmental, water and sustainable solutions have gained world recognition and can be well applied in the Chinese market with win-win results.
-Dutch Sino Business Promotions have a great understanding of this specific field and well-built network.
+Dutch environmental, water, and sustainable solutions have gained worldwide recognition and can be effectively applied in the Chinese market with mutually beneficial results.
+Dutch Sino Business Promotions has a deep understanding of this specific field and a well-established network.

 We connect two worlds in this field by facilitating business visits, introductions and matchmaking, providing in-depth consultancy services (technology transfer, M&A), and managing consortia.

 The Chinese government plays a significant and influential role in the Chinese economy and business activities.
 While the central government formulates fundamental policies such as the Five-Year Plans and determines the scope and framework of the economy and society, regional governments (provinces and municipalities) often have a significant influence on specific projects.
 Therefore, maintaining a healthy relationship with local governments can be highly beneficial for certain projects or businesses, especially for foreign SMEs.

 The Netherlands maintains excellent governance relations with China, ranging from the highest level to city and provincial levels.
 In addition to bilateral diplomatic relations and multiple national agreements, 26 Dutch provinces and cities have established friendship ties with their Chinese counterparts.
 This kind of government support has significantly contributed to the success of Dutch companies’ business interests in China.